History of hang gliding: Early history

 George Cayley constructed a slope-launched glider that flew with a pilot in 1853.
 Starting in the 1880s, advancements were made in aerodynamics and construction that led to the first truly practical gliders; this information was often shared and published by early aviators and inventors, building a long series of incremental achievements.
 Through the 1880s, several aviation pioneers emerged in different countries around the world, and they all pursued glider designs with varying degrees of success.
-Chief among these were Otto Lilienthal in Berlin, Germany, Lawrence Hargrave in Sydney, New South Wales in Australia, Percy Pilcher in the United Kingdom, John Joseph Montgomery at Otay Mesa near San Diego, California (1880s) as well as at Santa Clara, California (1905) Octave Chanute and his team in Gary, Indiana, in the US, to name but a few.
+Chief among these were Otto Lilienthal in Berlin, Germany; Vincenzo Raschella in Calabria, Italy; Lawrence Hargrave in Sydney, Australia; Percy Pilcher in the United Kingdom; John Joseph Montgomery at Otay Mesa near San Diego, California (1880s); as well as at Santa Clara, California (1905) Octave Chanute and his team in Gary, Indiana, in the US, to name but a few.

 Otto Lilienthal duplicated some of his contemporaries' work and greatly expanded on it from 1874, publishing all of his research in 1889.
 He also produced a series of gliders, and in 1891 was able to make controlled flights of 25 m or more routinely, as well as some soaring flights.
 He rigorously documented his work, influencing later designers; for this reason he is one of the best known and most influential of the early aviation pioneers.
 His type of aircraft is now known as a hang glider.
 By 1896, he had made about 2,000 flights of 250 m with a number of his designs when he crashed from a height of about 15 m, fracturing his spine.

 Percy Pilcher took a growing interest in aviation and built a glider called The Bat which he flew for the first time in 1895.
 Later that year Pilcher met and consulted with Otto Lilienthal, who was the leading expert in gliding; these discussions led to Pilcher building two more hang gliders, The Beetle and The Gull.
 Based on the work of his mentor Otto Lilienthal, in 1897 Pilcher built a third hang glider called The Hawk with which he broke the world distance record when he flew 250 m.